JetBrains/teamcity-documentation/topics/branch-filter.md

 <td>

-Limit the set of branches branches which builds’ sources will be merged.
+Limit the set of branches which builds’ sources will be merged.

 </td>